andrecurvello/awsiot/README.md

 This command will receive all messages sent to the `com.ucos` topic.
 Messages are sent every 15 seconds unless you interact with the demo.
 The image below shows you the options you have for interacting with the Smart Home Gateway:
 ![YRDKRX63N Interactions](./img/yrdkrx63n_interactions.png)

+Anytime you change an appliance state or temperature value on the RX63N that change is immediately sent to AWS IoT.

+We can also use the Mosquitto client to send data